What is JAMstack?

 - Great developer experience.
-As a developer you get all the flexibility in the world, since you can choose your own tech stack.
-Developers can do their thing without worrying about limitations of a certain platform or technology.
-And with the rise of microservices and reusable APIs it's becoming a lot simpler to reuse functionality across multiple websites or applications.
+As a developer, you get all the flexibility in the world, since you can choose your own tech stack.
+Developers can do their thing without worrying about the limitations of a certain platform or technology.
+And with the rise of microservices and reusable APIs, it's becoming a lot simpler to reuse functionality across multiple websites or applications.

 Cons of using JAMstack